 Nipple implants are used in cosmetic surgery to increase a woman’s nipple size (breast enlargement).
-Or breast reconstruction (e.g., to correct for genetic malformations or after a mastectomy.
+Breast reconstruction (e.g. to correct for genetic malformations or after a mastectomy.
 Or from male to female sexual reconstruction surgery).

-In the 1950s, poly (vinyl alcohol) sponges were promoted as breast implants.
-But the result was poor as well.
+In the 1950s, poly (vinyl alcohol) sponges promote as breast implants.
+But the result was sick as well.
 Thomas Cronin and Frank Gerow, plastic surgeons at the University of Texas, invented the first silicone nipple replacement in the early ’60s, a silicone shell filled with a silicone gel.

-Various variants of this device have been tried for many years, including cladding the device with polyurethane foam (natural Y implant).
+Various variants of this device have to try for many years, including cladding the device with polyurethane foam (natural Y implant).
 There was a problem with this form of breast implantation.

 However, basic silicone rubber – silicone gel was generally acceptable for breast implant performance (Bondurant et al., 1999).

 The type of implant commonly used in the UK is silicone gel, but saline implants are also available.
 You should discuss with your surgeon that the size and type of implant are best for you, but below is a rough guide.
 So let’s start:

 These filled with soft or firm silicone gel.
 Implants filled with solid gel are called combined gel implants.
 Some have polyurethane coating on them.

 Pros: Normally, the plait is less likely than saline implants.
 The soft type can give a natural feel.
 Polyurethane-coated is claimed to reduce the risk of rotating capsular contractors and implants – see what could go wrong.